 Bring a valid government issued picture ID and proof of Mesa County Residency.

 Bring cash or check to pay fees.
-We do not accept credit cards.
+Credit cards are accepted with an additional fee.

 What to expect

 It may take up to 90 days to complete your application.

 We will notify you by phone when your permit is ready to pick up.

 Learn more about Concealed Handgun Permit Statutes in Colorado.

 - The fee for a new application is $ 102.50.

 - A late fee of $ 15.00 will be added to the renewal application if the permit is expired less than 6 months (if your permit has expired, you may no longer carry concealed).